mjgillespie/swaggy-lambda/readme.md

 * Optional: install mocha globally: `npm install -g mocha`

 ## Getting up and running
 * Download the source and run `npm link` to install a symbolic link to 'swaggy-lambda'.
-Once this stabilizes a little, I will publish the package so you can simple to the `npm install -g`.
+Once this stabilizes a little, I will publish the package so you can simply do a global install with `npm install -g`.
 * Create a new blank project, run `npm init`
 * Bootstrap your project with some sample swagger files and nodejs api resources. `swaggy-lambda bootstrap`
 * This will create a sample project and do the following things: